 Happy St. Patrick’s Day Charcuterie Board

 Friends, you can make so many people happy with a little variety of meat and cheese.
-Just in time for St. Patrick’s Day, with a whole lot of green, enjoy this giant, no-fuss St. Patrick’s Day Charcuterie Board that I’ve put together–with pastrami, salami, and your favorite cheese!
+Just in time for St. Patrick’s Day, with a whole lot of green, enjoy this giant, no-fuss Happy St. Patrick’s Day Charcuterie Board that I’ve put together–with pastrami, salami, and cheese!

 What I love about a cheese board is that it can actually be the main course to your meal.